Urban Planning and Land Use

 Little Turkey Creek, and Betts Creek.
 The Unified Government of Wyandotte

-County/Kansas City, Kansas, is hosting a public information open house
+County/Kansas City, Kansas, is hosted a public information open house

 regarding the new Flood Insurance Rate Maps for residents of Wyandotte County